China's top two shippers join forces in domestic container trade

-HONG KONG, Oct 12 (Reuters) - China’s top two shipping giants, China COSCO and China Shipping, will join forces in a move that is a first for the domestic coastal container shipping industry and which is aimed at weathering a severe market downturn.
+HONG KONG (Reuters) - China’s top two shipping giants, China COSCO and China Shipping, will join forces in a move that is a first for the domestic coastal container shipping industry and which is aimed at weathering a severe market downturn.

-China Shipping Container Lines Co Ltd (CSCL) said it had agreed with COSCO Container Lines Co Ltd, a unit of China COSCO Holdings Co Ltd, to jointly operate trade routes from north and northeast China to Fujian and Shantou in the southern province of Guangdong from mid-October.
+China Shipping Container Lines Co Ltd (2866.HK) (CSCL) said it had agreed with COSCO Container Lines Co Ltd, a unit of China COSCO Holdings Co Ltd (1919.HK), to jointly operate trade routes from north and northeast China to Fujian and Shantou in the southern province of Guangdong from mid-October.

 “This move is just the start of an intensive cooperation in domestic container shipping between CSCL and COSCO,” CSCL said in a statement released on Friday.